Anita Ghulam Ali

 Anita Ghulam Ali (1934 – 8 August 2014) was an educational expert in Sindh, Pakistan.
-She was a recipient of Pride of Performance Awards (1999) and Sitara-e-Imtiaz.
+She was a recipient of Pride of Performance (1999) and Sitara-e-Imtiaz awards.

 Early life and education

-Anita was born on 2 October 1934, in Karachi, British India.
-Her father was Feroz Ghulamally and mother Shirin Nana.
+Anita was born on 2 October 1934, in Karachi, British India to Feroze Nana Ghulamally and Shereen Nana (nee Mirza).
 Her father was a judge in the Sindh High Court.
 Her mother, Shireen Nana, was the daughter of Mirza Nadir Baig and her great-grandfather was Mirza Qaleech Baig.
 Anita received her early education in Maharashtra, India.
 After returning to Karachi, she graduated from the University of Sindh in 1980.
 In 1983, she also received a B.Sc. from D. J. Sindh Government Science College in Karachi.

 Career

 Anita Ghulam Ali started her broadcast career with Radio Pakistan, Karachi in the late 1950s as an English language news broadcaster and served in that position for almost 2 decades.
 Professor Anita Ghulam Ali was a popular English news broadcaster in the 1960s.

 She started her career as a teacher in Microbiology at Sindh Muslim Government Science College, Karachi in 1961.
 She taught at that college until 1985.
 She was appointed Minister of Education, Culture, Science, Technology, Youth, and Sports.
 She was an assistant professor at Sindh Muslim Government Science College in 1987.
 During that time, she was the leader of the Pakistan Teachers Association and worked at Radio Pakistan as a newscaster for 20 years.

 Prof. Anita Ghulam Ali (S.I) was the Founding Managing Director of Sindh Education Foundation (SEF) since 1992 till 2013.
 She was responsible for making it an institution of national stature.
 She was affectionately known as Anita Apa.